thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 6. On the Configure options page, make sure **Block *all* public access** is selected and click **Next**.

 7. On the Set permissions page, click **Create bucket**.

+## (Optional) Encrypting your data at rest on Amazon EBS or S3 in AWS

+ThoughtSpot makes use of EBS for the data volumes to store persistent data (in the EBS deployment model) and the boot volume (in the EBS and S3 deployment models).
+ThoughtSpot recommends that you encrypt your data volumes prior to setting up your ThoughtSpot cluster.
+If you are using the S3 persistent storage model, you can encrypt the S3 buckets using SSE-S3.
+ThoughtSpot does not currently support AWS KMS encryption for AWS S3.

+For more information on encryption supported with AWS:
+- For EBS, see [Amazon EBS Encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html){:target="_blank"} in Amazon's AWS documentation.
+- For S3, see [Amazon S3 Default Encryption for S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html){:target="_blank"} in Amazon's AWS documentation.

 ## Setting up your ThoughtSpot cluster in AWS